Manu-shukla/yelp-camp-refactored/readme.md

 - Save the .env file

 ## Configure multer and cloudinary
+- Open the terminal and run the following from the root directory of your application: `npm i -S multer && npm i -S cloudinary`
 - Create a new directory named `uploads` inside of `/public`, so the structure looks like this: `/public/uploads`
 - Create a file inside your `/middleware` directory named `cloudinary.js` and enter the following code into it then save the file: